dune73/nginx-modsec-crs/tutorial-6/README.md

 $> ./configure --prefix=/opt/modsecurity-3.0.0 --enable-mutex-on-pm
 ```

-We created the <i>/apache</i> symlink in the tutorial on compiling Apache.
-This again comes to our assistance, because independent from the Apache version being used, we can now have the ModSecurity configuration always work with the same parameters and always get access to the current Apache web server.
-The first two options establish the link to the Apache binary, since we have to make sure that ModSecurity is working with the right API version.
-The _with-pcre_ option defines that we are using the system’s own _PCRE-Library_, or Regular Expression Library, and not the one provided by Apache.
-This gives us a certain level of flexibility for updates, because we are becoming independent from Apache in this area, which has proven to work in practice.
+We created the <i>/nginx</i> symlink in the tutorial on compiling NGINX.
+This again comes to our assistance, because independent from the NGINX version being used, we can now have the ModSecurity configuration always work with the same parameters and always get access to the current NGINX web server.
+The first two options establish the link to the NGINX binary, since we have to make sure that ModSecurity is working with the right API version.
+The _with-pcre_ option defines that we are using the system’s own _PCRE-Library_, or Regular Expression Library, and not the one provided by NGINX.
+This gives us a certain level of flexibility for updates, because we are becoming independent from NGINX in this area, which has proven to work in practice.
 It requires the first installed _libpcre3-dev_ package.

 ### Step 3: Compiling and installing standalone ModSecurity